espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 - 8-bit logical inverse of the command
 - a final ``562.5 µs`` pulse burst to signify the end of message transmission

-Then we can construct the NEC :cpp:member:`rmt_encoder_t::encode` function in the same order, for example:
+Then you can construct the NEC :cpp:member:`rmt_encoder_t::encode` function in the same order, for example:

 .. code:: c